 Mid-explanation, Nagel interrupted him, saying, “You don’t need to explain.”
 He said, “There is no question that theism solves a lot of philosophical problems.”

-When Meyer read David Hume, who argued for epistemological skepticism, Meyer noted that Hume started with the presupposition of denial, the premise that there is no God.
-Meyer realized that Hume’s premise naturally and inevitably led to nothing but skepticism.
+When Meyer read David Hume for the first time, his thinking began to crystallize.
+Hume argued for epistemological skepticism.
+Hume started with the presupposition of denial, the premise that there is no God.
+Meyer realized that Hume’s premise naturally and inevitably leads to nothing but skepticism.

+We cannot anchor reality in our own existence.
 If we start with the premise that God exists, however, we have grounding for belief in the reliability of the human mind.
 If God exists, therefore I am, and I have good reason to trust the substance and reality of my own thinking.
 Without God, there is no substance to the thoughts of a finite being.

 “Nevertheless you have expressed my inward conviction, though far more vividly and clearly than I could have done, that the Universe is not the result of chance.
 But then with me the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.
 Would any one trust in the convictions of a monkey’s mind, if there are any convictions in such a mind?”

-The question I ask, that we should all ask, is whether Darwin should have had any confidence in his own ability to reason.
+The question I ask, that we should all ask, is why Darwin should have had any confidence in his own ability to reason.
 If the reasoning of Darwin’s mind (and my mind and yours), which developed from the mind of the lower animals, is of any value or at all trustworthy.
 Would anyone trust in the reasoning of a monkey’s mind?